 The Methodist Lay Preachers Network was initiated by the Methodist Conference in 2003.

-Its purpose is to process business pertaining to Lay Preachers in Methodist and Uniting Churches.
+Its purpose is to process matters relating to Lay Preachers in Methodist Congregations and Uniting Churches with a Methodist component.

-The Network offers support to those in training and
+The Network offers support to accredited Lay Preachers and those in training

-maintains a data-base of Lay Preachers in Methodist and Uniting Churches.
+and maintains a database of Lay Preachers in Methodist and Uniting Churches.

 The Network aims to:

 a) keep Methodist Lay Preachers in connection with one another;

 b) support Lay Preachers to be resourced, mentored, and valued;

 d) encourage emerging worship leaders to become accredited.